-\myparagraph{GNN.} Graph neural networks (GNNs) give rise to learn molecular graphs embeddings~\cite{neural-fingerprint,gilmer2017neural,liu2018n,yang2019analyzing,pna}.
+\textbf{GNN.} Graph neural networks (GNNs) give rise to learning molecular graph embeddings~\cite{neural-fingerprint,gilmer2017neural,liu2018n,yang2019analyzing,pna}.
 A prototypical GNN relies on messaging passing~\cite{gilmer2017neural}, which updates atom-level embeddings based on their neighbourhoods.
-Given an input atom $\vh_u^0 = \vx_u$, we compute its embedding by:
+Given an input atom $\bm{h}_u^0 = \bm{x}_u$, we compute its embedding by:

-where $M_{t}$ and $U_t$ are the \emph{message} functions and \emph{vertex update} functions, respectively.
-By repeating message passing for $T$ steps, we encode the information of the $T$-hop neighbourhood for each atom.
-We use a readout function $R$ to pool node-level embeddings for graph-level prediction: $\hat y = R(\{\vh_u^{\top} \mid u \in \mathcal{V}\}).$ Following previous GSSL methods on molecular graphs~\cite{hu2019strategies,You2020GraphCL,graphmvp}, we adopt the Graph Isomorphism Network (GIN)~\cite{gin} as the backbone model.
-Further, we incorporate edge features during message passing following~\citet{hu2019strategies}.
+where $M_{t}$ and $U_t$ are the ``message'' functions and ``vertex update'' functions, respectively.
+Repeating message passing for $T$ steps, the embedding of each atom contains their $T$-hop neighbourhood information.
+A readout function $R$ is then used to pool node-level embeddings for graph-level representations: $\hat y = R(\{\bm{h}_u^{\top} \mid u \in \mathcal{V}\}).$ Following previous GSSL methods on molecular graphs, we adopt the Graph Isomorphism Network (GIN)~\cite{gin} as the backbone model and incorporate edge features during message passing following~\citep{hu2019strategies}.